 - Epitope peptides.
 Multiple vendor options are available for synthetic peptides.
 Peptides or concatemers of the selected epitopes can also be produced by other means, such as recombinant plasmid-based expression and purification (e.g. E. coli His tag).
 Options should be considered and tested, as supply channels might be disrupted by the pandemic. - Chitosan.
-Multiple molecular weights and suppliers have been tested and published.
-Acceptable ranges: medium molecular weight chitosan, range of 190-310 kDa.
-Deacetylation = 75% to 90%. - Sodium triphosphate, Na5P3O10.
+Chitosan is available in various molecular weights, deacetylation ranges, and forms such as pure chitosan, chitosan chloride, and trimethyl chitosan.
+Multiple forms, molecular weights and suppliers have been tested and published.
+We have tested pure chitosan and chitosan chloride.
+Chitosan chloride is water soluble, while pure chitosan is not, but is soluble in weak acid or moderately high concentration of sodium chloride.
+Acceptable ranges: medium molecular weight chitosan, range of 150-400 kDa.
+Deacetylation = 75% to 90%.
+Depending on the source, some initial experimentation is likely necessary to test solubility and pH of the chitosan stock solution. - Sodium triphosphate, Na5P3O10.
 Multiple suppliers. - Sodium chloride (NaCl).
-5M stock solution. - dH2O, deionized water (widely available) - OPTIONAL: Base (NH4OH, or NaOH) and/or acid (acetic, CH3COOH); (only for low solubility acidic peptides)
+5M stock solution. - dH2O, deionized water (widely available) - OPTIONAL: Base (NH4OH, or NaOH) and/or acid (acetic, CH3COOH); for assisting solubilization and neutralization of certain sources of chitosan, or solubility of peptides other than those specified in this document.